dgraph-io/dgraph/wiki/content/mutations/index.md

 ## Batch mutations

 Each mutation may contain multiple RDF triples.
 For large data uploads many such mutations can be batched in parallel.
-The tool `dgraph-live-loader` does just this; by default batching 1000 RDF lines into a query, while running 100 such queries in parallel.
+The command `dgraph live` does just this; by default batching 1000 RDF lines into a query, while running 100 such queries in parallel.

-Dgraphloader takes as input gzipped N-Quad files (that is triple lists without `{ set {`) and batches mutations for all triples in the input.
+`dgraph live` takes as input gzipped N-Quad files (that is triple lists without `{ set {`) and batches mutations for all triples in the input.
 The tool has documentation of options.

 ```
-dgraph-live-loader --help
+dgraph live --help
 ```
 See also [Bulk Data Loading]({{< relref "deploy/index.md#bulk-data-loading" >}}).